 Apply now

-The mission of the Computer Science-Information Technology (CS-IT) program is to educate students in the principles and practices of Information Technology preparing them for a lifetime of learning and careers in software and system design, development, integration, administration, and research.
+The mission of the Computer Science-Information Technology program is to educate students in the principles and practices of Information Technology preparing them for lifetime of learning and careers in software and system design, development, integration, administration, and research.

 Program Educational Objectives

-The graduates of the CS-IT program will:
+The graduates of the program will:

-1. 1.Lead successful professional careers as leaders or members of teams involved in the design, development, administration, and management of information technology systems;
+1. 1.Lead successful professional careers as leaders or members of teams involved in the design, development, administration, and management of information technology systems.

-2. 2.Pursue advanced study and conduct research in IT related disciplines;
+2. 2.Pursue advanced study and conduct research in IT related disciplines.

-3. 3.Have the interpersonal skills needed for effective team-oriented problem-solving;
+3. 3.Have the interpersonal skills needed for effective team-oriented problem-solving.

 5. 5.Identify, analyze and address legal, ethical, social, and security concerns associated with the IT field.